Figuring out just how much car insurance you really need can be a challenge.

-Many states require uninsured motorist and underinsured motorist coverage, which is designed to protect you if you’re in an accident with a motorist who has little or no insurance.
+For these reasons, you may want to take out Uninsured Motorist (UM) or Underinsured Motorist (UIM) coverage Many states require these policies, which are designed to protect you if you’re in an accident with a motorist who has little or no insurance.
 In states that require this type of coverage, the minimums are generally set at about $25,000 per person and $50,000 per accident.
 But the exact amounts vary from state to state.
 And you may choose to carry this coverage even if it isn’t required in your state.

 If you’re seriously injured in an accident caused by a driver who doesn’t carry liability car insurance, uninsured motorist coverage could help you and your passengers avoid paying some scary-high medical bills.

 Let’s take a quick look at some terms you may see if you shop for this kind of coverage: